 Your academic and career plans begin here.
-Choose from Towson University’s diverse range of undergraduate and graduate programs in the liberal arts and sciences and applied professional fields.
+Choose from a wide range of undergraduate and graduate programs in the liberal arts and sciences, and applied professional fields.

 Find Your Major.

 Academic excellence and student success are top priorities at Towson University.
 Whatever your career interests, our undergraduate and graduate degree and certificate programs are designed with your needs in mind.